rossmurray/rust-gfx/README.md

 # Overview

-rust-gfx is a rust library that wraps the functions in SDL_gfx to make them easy to use in Rust.
-SDL_gfx is a C library for drawing primitives like circles, squares and lines to an SDL_Surface.
-This library depends on Rust-SDL.
+rust-gfx is a rust library for for drawing primitives like circles, squares and lines to an SDL_Surface.

+It depends on SDL_gfx and Rust-SDL.

 # Dependencies